kevllino/WanWiki/Create-a-WAN-account.md

 <br>
 <br>

-<span style="color:red">**The Public and Private address are for illustrative purposes only.
-Do NOT use them for any transactions as your WANs will be lost forever.**</span>
+**The Public and Private address are for illustrative purposes only.
+Do NOT use them for any transactions as your WANs will be lost forever.**